thrasher-corp/gocryptotrader/database/README.md

 ## GoCryptoTrader database
-A backend GoCryptoTrader application.
-It is developed with postgreSQL 9.5.10 and is using SQLBoiler v2.5.1
+Database is SQLite3 9.5.10 and using SQLBoiler v3.x ORM tool

 Big thank you to the team at volatiletech for providing this tool https://github.com/volatiletech/sqlboiler